netbot-tamu/MFG/README.md

    ```
    TARGET_LINK_LIBRARIES(lmdemo ${LIBS} -lm)
    ```
-   * ~~Also note that copies of the levmar-2.6 headers have been included in this project~~
-   * Also note that levmar-2.6 has been included and will build with MFG, and includes a slightly modified CMakeLists.txt from the original in order to link correctly
+   * Also note that levmar-2.6 has been included and will build with MFG, and includes a slightly modified CMakeLists.txt from the original in order to compile with our code and link correctly
 * Eigen3: http://eigen.tuxfamily.org/
    ```
    sudo apt-get install libeigen3-dev